-- Despite high government expenditure (5-6 per cent of GDP) and very poor outcomes in terms of student performances, the severity of the situation is not sufficiently recognised.
+- Despite high government expenditure (5-6% of GDP) and very poor student performances, the severity of the situation is not sufficiently recognised.

 - All international speakers underlined the importance of teachers.
 No education system can transcend the capacity and performance of teachers.

 - The key to improving education in South Africa is to strengthen accountability.
 In the case of schools, three levels of interventions are needed to achieve this: information, school-based management, and teacher incentives.

 - Schooling reform in Africa is most effective when it starts from the ground up and empowers those who are closest to learners, namely, parents and communities.